2000 – 2010

 Bibles in Beijing, China

-From 2000-2007 we partnered with another mission organization printing 50,000 Bibles in Mandarin and producing television programs in Mandarin.
+IRR/TV partnered with another mission organization from 2000-2007, printing 50,000 Bibles in Mandarin and producing television programs in Mandarin.
 The programs were aired by satellite.
 IRR/TV was instrumental in financing the tuition and theological textbooks for 50 pastors and evangelists in the seminary.

 Bibles for HIV-infected China